Fresh Paint, Hot Wheels: 1985 Volvo 240 Estate – Sold?

 No matter how entrenched a car seemingly is within its own identity, there’s always room for additional interpretation if you try hard enough.
-In the case of this classic 1985 Volvo 240 wagon listed here on Craigslist in Woburn, Massachusetts, the seller has plotted his own course with regards to some custom touches for this “restored” example commanding a $10,000 asking price.
+In the case of this classic 1985 Volvo 240 wagon first listed in September 2020 in Woburn, Massachusetts, the seller has plotted his own course with regards to some custom touches for this “restored” example commanding a $10,000 asking price.
 According to the NADA Price Guide, a top-condition 240 GL wagon should go for around $4,200, but that’s not an entirely accurate reflection of the rising tide of vehicles from the 1980s.
-If this Volvo’s striking new paint job and impossible-to-miss wheels catch your eye, get in touch with the seller via

 Of course, this example defies some of those conventions with the flashy red paint job typically seen on a contemporary Mini Cooper, and 20-inch custom wheels that seem more at home on a Cadillac Escalade.
 Deciding to restore a car that is unlikely to return the cost of those improvements to the owner is always a risky move, and perhaps the caretaker of this 240 felt like he owed the car a bit of love after years of dutiful service.
 Truthfully, if you can look past the wheels, you’re awfully close to having a nicely refreshed 240 wagon, many of which have subpar paint at the moment due to years of being left outside as the family’s second or third car.
 The interior still needs some work, but the seller has addressed some typical maintenance needs with a new thermostat, brake job, transmission service, and coolant flush.
 If this modified 240 wagon floats your boat, get in touch with the seller – and good luck with negotiating the wheels out of the deal for a modest discount!